-This is a seven-week seminar series offered exclusively to postdoctoral scholars on various topics in teaching and learning.
+This seven-week seminar series is held during the spring semester and is offered to graduate students and postdoctoral scholars, on various topics in teaching and learning.
 These sessions cover everything from how to engage and motivate students to how to utilize technology to increase student learning.

 Attending all seven sessions fulfills the "teaching seminars" requirement for the UB CIRTL Associate Level Certification.

 Due to the evolving COVID-19 pandemic, the spring 2020 seminar series was cancelled.
 We encourage you to participate in the CIRTL National Network offerings.
 Contact us if you have questions regarding which workshops to enroll in.
 We are also available to answer questions during virtual learning community meetings.